clowee/The-Technical-Debt-Dataset/README.md

 ```

 ## How to contribute
-If you analyzed a project with SonarQube and you are interested to share your data in our dataset, please send us an email ( davide [dot] taibi [ at ] tuni [ dot ] fi
+If you have analyzed a project with SonarQube and you are interested to share your data in our dataset, please send us an email ( davide [dot] taibi [ at ] tuni [ dot ] fi )

 To integrate your analysis please, report the following information
 * sonarqube_version